How Much Microgreens to Eat Per Day?

 The USDA reports that just one out of 10 adults eats the daily RDA of vegetables and fruits.

-Poor nutrition is a leading contributor to heart disease, type 2 diabetes, obesity, and other severe medical conditions in the U.S. and many other developed countries.
+Poor nutrition contributes to heart disease, type 2 diabetes, obesity, and other severe medical conditions in the U.S. and many other developed countries.

-Therefore, an overwhelming percentage of people should actively try to add more vegetables and fruits to their daily diets.
+Therefore, an overwhelming percentage of people should try adding more vegetables and fruits to their daily diets.

 So, yes, you should be eating more microgreens!